 4. Doors and Windows Becomes Tight in Space

-Sometimes, the window which has become stiff suddenly and warped doors can also mean termites!
-These expansions are happening when termites inside continuously eating and tunneling through door and window frames cause the wood to warp, making it tough to open doors and windows.
+Sometimes, the window which has become stiff suddenly, and warped doors can also mean termites!
+These expansions are happening when termites inside continuously eat and tunnel through door and window frames causing the wood to warp, making it tough to open doors and windows.